tidev/alloy/README.md

 The following folders are not created automatically by Alloy but can be created and used by developers to add application libraries.

 - *lib* - this is where you should put application specific files, typically in the CommonJS format.
-- *vendor* - this is where you should put any vendor specific modules, typically in the CommonJS format.
-Do not place native modules in this folder.

 Compiling an App
 ----------------